-The goat passant also a distinction from the rest of the family who typically used a goats head.
-The latter two are from Rannes Aisle in Rathven from the resting place of Andrew Hay.
+The goat passant also a distinction from the rest of the (Hays of Yester) who typically used a goats head.
+The two photos are from Rannes Aisle in Rathven from the resting place of Andrew Hay.

 Further info on the family and heraldry can be obtained from various volumes dealing on the topic.
 The Lyon Office is a source on this history and the following provides a record of Coat of Arms Matriculated by descendants from the earlier Leith family.

 An interesting heraldic work related to one of the family’s marriages is also at the Hall in the courtyard where two lintels display the marriage of Harriot Steuart and John Leith Esq in the latter 1750s.
 While there appears to be a heraldic (true lovers) knot after Harriot’s name.
 The heart can also refer to Hariot’s Stuart arms.